marius00/LogitechLuaParser/README.md

-# Logitech Lua Parser
+# Keyboard Scripting Tool

-Project Name pending
+- With support for Logitech G-Keys and Logitech LED

 ## Table of contents